The Latest from the ABM Experts

 It’s amazing the type of information you can gather and what marketing can learn from taking the time to sit down with sales.

-Using this Account-Based Selling Worksheet, you can plan, execute and measure the results of your account-based marketing campaigns to truly support sales.
+Using this target account selling worksheet, you can plan, execute and measure the results of your account-based marketing campaigns to truly support sales.
 Your sales team is out there on the battlefield, and it’s up for marketing to provide “air cover” to go win new business from your target accounts.

 Here’s more information about how ABM & ABS can work together for your first campaign